Reduce business risk through scenario planning

 Scenario planning is a powerful tool in your armory.
 Why?
 Because clients love it!

-It’s a valuable conversation and it’ll capture your clients’ attention.
-Getting them talking about their business, rather than their accounts allows them to see the practicality of your advice.
+It’s a valuable conversation and it’ll capture your clients' attention.
+Getting them talking about their business and future business plan, rather than their accounts allows them to see the practicality of your advice.